AnkiMonkey/Bank-Account-Balance/README.md

 # Bank-Account-Balance
-Bank Account Balance check based on a csv file generated from bank.
+Bank Account Balance check based on a csv file generated from bank
 ## Advantages:
 - csv file is editable
 - csv file is available locally only